 Steps 1 and 2 will be held at:

 Springfield, IL 62703

-After completing the administration of the above tests, GAN Human Resources shall provide Local 965 scores of all applicants in numerical order from the highest score to the lowest score.
-Applicants who score 75% or higher on the GAN test shall advance to Step 2 the oral interview.
+This portion of the process shall consist of a written exam.
+After completion of the written exam, the scores of all applicants shall be listed in numerical order and applicants shall be ranked from the highest to the lowest score.
+Applicants who score 75% or higher, shall advance to Step 2 the oral interview.